Last Updated on by

 Who is The Business of Blogging right for?

-What’s really attractive about The Business of Blogging course is that it only costs $25 for the first three months (which should be plenty of time to complete it).
-I paid almost 3x this, and I STILL found the course valuable.
+What’s really attractive about The Business of Blogging course is that it only costs $49/month and there is no commitment.
+If you are eager to learn and have the time, you could complete the course in a month (although realistically it will likely take you longer).
+I paid almost 4x this (before the course was a monthly subscription), and I STILL found it valuable.
 You aren’t going to find a cheaper travel blogging course with similar value.

 by Jessie on a Journey